HKUDS/UrbanGPT/README.md

 -----
 ## 🎉 News

+- [x] 🚀🔥 [2024.05] 🎯🎯📢📢 Exciting News!
+We are thrilled to announce that our 🌟UrbanGPT🌟 has been accepted by KDD'2024! 🎉🎉🎉

 🎯🎯📢📢 We upload the **models** and **data** used in our UrbanGPT on 🤗 **Huggingface**.
 We highly recommend referring to the table below for further details:

 | 🤗 Huggingface Address                                        | 🎯 Description                                                |